nyim/gentoo-misc/kernel-configs/README.md

 naming: version + ' count \*.\*o'

-goals: to offer an pc/laptop config as small as possiable
+goals: to offer an pc/laptop config as small as possible